The Library of Babel: Themes

-Certain examples that Aristotle attributes to Democritus and Leucippus clearly prefigure it, but its belated inventor is Gustav Theodor Fechner, and its first exponent, Kurd Lasswitz. [...]
-In his book The Race with the Tortoise (Berlin, 1919), Dr Theodor Wolff suggests that it is a derivation from, or a parody of, Ramón Llull's thinking machine [...]
-The elements of his game are the universal orthographic symbols, not the words of a language [...]
-Lasswitz arrives at twenty-five symbols (twenty-two letters, the space, the period, the comma), whose recombinations and repetitions encompass everything possible to express in all languages.
-The totality of such variations would form a Total Library of astronomical size.
-Lasswitz urges mankind to construct that inhuman library, which chance would organize and which would eliminate intelligence.
-(Wolff's The Race with the Tortoise expounds the execution and the dimensions of that impossible enterprise.)

 Many of Borges' signature motifs are featured in the story, including infinity, reality, cabalistic reasoning, and labyrinths.
 The concept of the library is often compared to Borel's dactylographic monkey theorem.
 There is no reference to monkeys or typewriters in "The Library of Babel", although Borges had mentioned that analogy in "The Total Library": "[A] half-dozen monkeys provided with typewriters would, in a few eternities, produce all the books in the British Museum."
 In this story, the closest equivalent is the line, "A blasphemous sect suggested [...] that all men should juggle letters and symbols until they constructed, by an improbable gift of chance, these canonical books."
-Borges makes an oblique reference to reproducing Shakespeare, as the only decipherable sentence in the library "O time thy pyramids" is surely taken from Shakespeare's Sonnet 123 which opens with the lines "No Time, thou shalt not boast that I do change, Thy pyramids...".
+Borges makes an oblique reference to reproducing Shakespeare, as the only decipherable sentence in one of the books in the library, "O time thy pyramids", is surely taken from the beginning of Shakespeare's Sonnet 123: "No!
+Time, thou shalt not boast that I do change / Thy pyramids..."

 Borges would examine a similar idea in his 1976 story, "The Book of Sand", in which there is an infinite book (or book with an indefinite number of pages) rather than an infinite library.
 Moreover, the story's Book of Sand is said to be written in an unknown alphabet and its content is not obviously random.
-In The Library of Babel, Borges interpolates Italian mathematician Bonaventura Cavalieri's suggestion that any solid body could be conceptualized as the superimposition of an infinite number of planes.
+In "The Library of Babel", Borges interpolates Italian mathematician Bonaventura Cavalieri's suggestion that any solid body could be conceptualized as the superimposition of an infinite number of planes.